 qemu-part shows the partition table of a qemu image,

 qemu-mount has the following usage:

 Usage: qemu-mount [OPTIONS] qemu_image mount_point Options: -p partition_number select, which partition to mount, default #1 -r mount read-only -t fstype set filesystem type -u set owner to current user Without arguments it prints a list of mounted images.

-The usage of qemu-umount is even simpler,
+The usage of qemu-umount is simpler,

 qemu-umount <qemu_image or mount_point>.

-Both scripts can be used as a normal user, when needed the privileged commands will be started with sudo.
+The scripts can be used as a normal user, when needed the privileged commands will be started with sudo.

 - Never use any image manipulation program on an image, that is currently in use by a running device.
 That will very likely ruin the image.

 - If you want to only inspect an image,